 If your case has been rejected because of a missing signature, incorrect fee, or insufficient funds, you can probably correct these mistakes without an attorney’s help.

 You may benefit from speaking with an immigration attorney for assistance if you have questions about your situation, and you’re not sure how to fix your application before resubmitting it.
 You’re likely frustrated because your error has slowed down the process of adjusting your nonimmigration status or extending your stay.

 Having a lawyer advise you about your next steps could speed up the resubmission process if you’re unsure of what mistake you made or how to correct it.
-Our nonprofit can help you to schedule a free consultation with a lawyer if you need assistance.
+Our nonprofit can help you through our Ask an Attorney program if you need assistance.

 How Can I Track USCIS Case Status Changes?

 Regularly checking your USCIS case status is important, as doing so will alert you to any issues that may be holding up your case review.
 Once you resubmit your Form I-539 application, your case could be rejected again for another reason.
 Also, USCIS may ask for more information from you or ask you to take specific action (like attending an interview) and will alert you to that need by changing your case status.
 Acting on a shift in your case status quickly will help to ensure that your case keeps moving forward.